 And when you get tired of all this pristine beauty, you can just stay in a restaurant with amazing views and have an incredibly tasty lunch 2-3 times cheaper than on the coast.

-This article is written in the form of a small instruction with all the nuances of choosing and booking a car.
+This article is something like a small instruction with all the nuances of choosing and booking a car.
 It is very useful, but a little boring: where to rent, how to save money, how to protect yourself, etc.

 If you want to know how we chose a car and how interesting it was to ride it in Montenegro, read my wife’s article: a female look at car rental in Montenegro.
 There is a route with cool places to stop at, a comparison of car prices and a review of the car that we took for ourselves.